FraniukasSneideris/Online-Retail-Data-Analytics-Project-with-Python-SQL-and-Power-BI/README.md

 This end-to-end analytics project showcases:

-- The value of combining multiple tools in a modern data workflow (Python/SQL for preprocessing, Power BI for visualization)
+- The value of combining multiple tools in a modern data workflow: Python/SQL for preprocessing, Power BI for visualization
 - The importance of data cleaning and proper structure to ensure reliable insights
 - How dashboards can turn raw numbers into interactive, accessible stories
 - The impact of offering both light and dark themes to enhance usability across teams and settings